SummaryRead the full fact sheet

-If you are lesbian, gay, bisexual, trans or gender diverse, or intersex (LGBTI) you have the right to equality, fairness and decency for your end of life and palliative care needs.
+If you are lesbian, gay, bisexual, trans or gender diverse, intersex, queer or asexual (LGBTIQA+) you have the right to equality, fairness and decency for your end of life and palliative care needs.
 The Victorian Government values and celebrates diversity and is committed to removing discrimination from laws, services and society.

 You can use end of life and palliative care services to help you and your partner as you approach the end of your life.
 You can receive care in hospital or in your home.
 Appropriate end of life care helps affirm your individual identity, your life story, and includes respect for both you and your partner.